-The BSN Program Director, in consultation with the faculty, will determine if referral to the APG Committee or Dean is needed.
-In order to assure that education is not an element in the error, the BSN Program Director may conduct a root cause analysis into the error or near miss separately from the healthcare institution.
+The BSN Program Director, in consultation with the faculty, will determine if referral to the SON APG Committee or Assistant Dean of Nursing is needed.
+To assure that education is not an element in the error, the BSN Program Director may conduct a root cause analysis into the error or near miss separately from the healthcare institution.
 Should reckless behavior be determined to be a factor, School of Nursing disciplinary processes will be followed.
 (Accepted by SON Faculty Council September 6, 2013, Rev. October 4, 2013)

-"Error: An act of commission (doing something wrong) or omission (failing to do something right) that reaches the patient and leads to an undesirable outcome or significant potential for such an outcome" (Nursing2015, Just Culture Toolkit, Just Culture Definitions).
+"Error: An act of commission (doing something wrong) or omission (failing to do something right) that reaches the patient and leads to an undesirable outcome or significant potential for such an outcome" (Nursing 2015, Just Culture Toolkit, Just Culture Definitions).